“Cystic Fibrosis, isolated and bullied. Now I defy what society says is ‘normal’ for someone like me.” – Michael McDonnell

-I failed to thrive; and at the time it was my parent’s job to look after me, keep my alive essentially and get me through my younger years.
+I failed to thrive; and at the time it was my parent’s job to look after me, keep my alive essentially, and get me through my younger years.

 It wasn’t easy for a young boy that needed around the hour set of treatments and medication twice a day to get through each and every day.
 From being singled out, isolated and bullied for most of my younger life; it was all too easy to keep to myself, not really having much of social life and spend most days just trying to get through each day.

 I didn’t do much future planning and I spent most days just doing what I wanted to do; what I enjoyed.
-I mean, you never know how long I was going to last so I had fun, I played sport, kept active and that was almost my entire childhood.
+I mean, you never know how long I was going to last so I had fun, I played a sport, kept active and that was almost my entire childhood.

-Then it became time where I needed to figure out what I wanted to do with myself.
+Then it became a time where I needed to figure out what I wanted to do with myself.
 As I got older and as I started to keep on top of my health, it became easier through sport (tennis, basketball) and the gym to not only feel ‘like everyone else’ but to actually improve on that and better my condition.

 With that, I followed sport my whole life up until this point.
-I became a personal trainer, tennis coach and played basketball for my university in the UK…Not bad for someone with a health condition.
+I became a personal trainer, tennis coach, and played basketball for my university in the UK…Not bad for someone with a health condition.